 If I add a second (or third) layer, I wait 30 seconds or so for the first to dry.

-Finally, if I’m adding mascara to my bottom lashes, rather than pulling the product through them, I instead push the wand into the roots and do another side to side wiggle.
-This helps to prevent that slight spidery look and also adds a look of thickness to bottom lashes.
+Finally, if I’m adding mascara to my bottom lashes, rather than pulling the product through them, I instead push the wand into the roots and do another side-to-side wiggle.
+This helps to prevent that slight spidery look and also adds a look of thickness to the bottom lashes.

 If you haven’t already guessed it, I’m a huge fan of Wander Beauty’s Mile High Club, both for its natural-looking volume and its ability to not worsen my already vampire-like under-eye circles.